giosali/HotkeyUtility/docs/advanced_usage.md

 If you want to programmatically add a hotkey to your application, you'll need to:

 1. Create a `Hotkey` object
-2. Use the `TryAddHotkey` method to add it
+2. Use the `TryAddHotkey` method on `HotkeyManager` to add it

-`Hotkey` objects have the following constructor signature:
+The `Hotkey` class has the following signature for its constructor:

 ```csharp linenums="1"
 public Hotkey(Key key, ModifierKeys modifiers, EventHandler<HotkeyEventArgs> handler, ushort id = default)